intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

 ### 1. `IPEX_LLM_NPU_QUANTIZATION_OPT` Env

-You could set environment variable `IPEX_LLM_NPU_QUANTIZATION_OPT=1` before loading the model to further enhance model accuracy of low-bit models.
+You could set environment variable `IPEX_LLM_NPU_QUANTIZATION_OPT=1` before loading & optimizing the model with `from_pretrained` function from `ipex_llm.transformers.npu_model` Auto Model class to further enhance model accuracy of low-bit models.

 ### 2. Mixed Precision

-When loading the model with Auto Model class from `ipex_llm.transformers.npu_model`, you could try to set parameter `mixed_precision=True` to enable mixed precision optimization when encountering output problems.
+When loading & optimizing the model with `from_pretrained` function of `ipex_llm.transformers.npu_model` Auto Model class, you could try to set parameter `mixed_precision=True` to enable mixed precision optimization when encountering output problems.

 ### 3. Group Size

 IPEX-LLM low-bit optimizations support both channel-wise and group-wise quantization on Intel NPU.
-When loading the model with Auto Model class from `ipex_llm.transformers.npu_model`, parameter `quantization_group_size` will control whether to use channel-wise or group-wise quantization.
+When loading & optimizing the model with `from_pretrained` function of Auto Model class from `ipex_llm.transformers.npu_model`, parameter `quantization_group_size` will control whether to use channel-wise or group-wise quantization.

 If setting `quantization_group_size=0`, IPEX-LLM will use channel-wise quantization.
-If setting `quantization_group_size` larger than 0, e.g. `quantization_group_size=128`, IPEX-LLM will use group-wise quantization with group size to be 128.
+If setting `quantization_group_size=128`, IPEX-LLM will use group-wise quantization with group size 128.

 You could try to use group-wise quantization for better outputs.